Discover more from Stewdamus' Chart Analysis & Trade Alerts

 Days in Trade - the number of days I remain in this trade.

-Additionally, in the first column under Ticker Symbol you will see Open Orders and Open Trades.
-Open Orders are the orders I have set to trigger upon a preconceived price target (or other trigger) and Open Trades are the trades I am currently in.
+Additionally, in the first column under Ticker Symbol, you will see Stable Coin and Open Trades.
+Stable Coin is how much of my portfolio is in some type of virtual cash (USD, USDT, USDC, etc.) and Open Trades are the trades I am currently in.
 Some of these trades may be Longs and some of these trades may be Shorts.
+If there is a short trade I enter (rarely), it will be denoted by the word “short” after the ticker (i.e.- XRP Short).

-Closed Trades are all the trades that I have closed and will also have a Longs and a Shorts category.
+Closed Trades are all the trades that I have closed.

-Average is the average profit (or loss) per ALL trades
+Average Profit Per Trade is the average profit (or loss) of ALL trades regardless of weight.

-APY*** shows what percentage of gain my portfolio is currently set to make in the given year.
-This changes often based upon the most recently closed trade data.
+APY shows a very rough estimate of what percentage of gain my portfolio is currently on pace to make every year.

-Balance reflect my current portfolio balance minus current Open Trade profit or loss.
+Pre-Trade Balance again reflects my current portfolio balance minus current Open Trade unrealized profit or loss.

 There is one more item to note.
 See the Average row from the screen capture above?
-All the way at the end of this row you will see the number 16.
+At the end of this row, you will see the number 12.
 This number denotes the average time that it has taken me to make a trade, from entry to exit.
 Generally, I am a swing trader.
 So, this number should remain around 14 days give or take a few.
-That is about the average time per trade.
+That is about the average time per each of my trades.

 Hope this helps.